gaochundong/Happer.Extensions/README.md

 # Happer.Extensions
-WebSocket and RPC extensions for Happer framework.
+Happer extensions for WebSocket and RPC.